 - 3) The potential benefits of chemically dispersing spilled oil do not outweigh the known harms and potential risks.
-In the absence of definitive proof of safety and holistic benefits to the environment and people, dispersants should not be applied in the EVOS region. - a.
+In the absence of definitive proof of safety and holistic benefits to the environment and people, dispersants should not be applied in PWS and the EVOS affected region. - a.
 Dispersant application introduces additional chemicals into the environment and may increase exposure of marine organisms to toxic components of oil. - b.
 Dispersant application may cause adverse human health impacts. - c.
 Dispersant application does not necessarily increase biodegradation of oil. - d.
 Dispersant application increases the amount of oil that settles on the seafloor through sedimentation and marine snow formation. - e.
-Long-term effects of dispersant application on ecosystems and organisms are not well understood, making it difficult to accurately weigh potential adverse impacts.

-- 4) The dispersant use approval process outlined in the Federal On-scene Coordinator (FOSC) Dispersant Authorization Checklist (Alaska Dispersant Use Plan) will preclude dispersant application in Prince William Sound (PWS) and the EVOS region. - a.
-Water salinity is below 15 ppt in areas of PWS during certain seasons. - b.
-Mixing energy is not sufficient for dispersant application in areas of PWS during certain seasons and times. - c.
+Long-term effects of dispersant application on ecosystems and organisms are not well understood, making it difficult to accurately weigh potential adverse impacts. - 4) The dispersant use approval process outlined in the Federal On-scene Coordinator (FOSC) Dispersant Authorization Checklist (Alaska Dispersant Use Plan) will preclude dispersant application in PWS and the EVOS affected region.1 - a.
+Water salinity is below 15 ppt in areas of PWS and the EVOS affected region during certain seasons. - b.
+Mixing energy is not sufficient for dispersant application in areas of PWS and the EVOS affected region during certain seasons and times. - c.
 There is no marine area in PWS that is 1,640 feet or more away from swimming fish, rafting seabirds, swimming marine mammals, or marine mammal haul outs (#19d). - d.
 There may not be adequate time or access to key stakeholders to incorporate their informed consent into dispersant use decision-making (#20 & #21). - i.
-Tribes, Alaska Native, and rural communities in the EVOS region rely on a healthy marine ecosystem for subsistence foods and bear disproportionate risk of toxic exposure if dispersants are applied in the vicinity of harvest areas. - ii.
-Fish and wildlife in the water and on the seafloor are an important food source.
-Dispersant application can injure those resources and impact food safety and security. - iii."Appropriate" stakeholders incorporate broader interests than identified in the checklist.
+Alaska Native Tribes and rural community members in PWS and the EVOS affected region rely on a healthy marine ecosystem for subsistence foods and bear disproportionate risk of toxic exposure if dispersants are applied in the vicinity of harvest areas. - ii.
+Fish and wildlife in the water and on the seafloor are an important food source.Dispersant application can injure those resources and impact food safety and security. - iii.
+"Appropriate" stakeholders incorporate broader interests than identified in the checklist.